tmehta813/androidinternviewsquestions/README.md

 * What is IPC inter process communication
 * What is memory leak, How do you detect memory leaks

-### Al these links can be found in a single text file
+### Al these links can be found in a single text file under main branch
 * If you find these useful, Don't forget to drop a star
 * All the best for your interviews :)